openconfig/featureprofiles/feature/experimental/p4rt/tests/p4rt_election/README.md

         2. Verify client with the lower election ID (secondary) receives a successful MasterArbitrationUpdate.
         3. Verify secondary client can read but not write.
-        4. Trigger MasterArbitrationUpdate using the secondary client with an election ID higher than that of primary client.
+        4. TODO: Trigger MasterArbitrationUpdate using the secondary client with an election ID higher than that of primary client.
-        5. Verify that the old secondary client now becomes primary and able to read and write.
+        5. TODO: Verify that the old secondary client now becomes primary and able to read and write.
-        6. Verify that `status` field of `new primary` client's MasterArbitrationUpdate response is set to `google.rpc.OK`.
+        6. TODO: Verify that `status` field of `new primary` client's MasterArbitrationUpdate response is set to `google.rpc.OK`.
-        7. Verify that `election_id` field of `new primary` client's MasterArbitrationUpdate response is set to the highest election_id.
+        7. TODO: Verify that `election_id` field of `new primary` client's MasterArbitrationUpdate response is set to the highest election_id.
-        8. Verify that old primary is now only able to read and not write.
+        8. TODO: Verify that old primary is now only able to read and not write.
-        9. Verify that `status` field of `old primary` client's MasterArbitrationUpdate response is set to `google.rpc.ALREADY_EXISTS`.
+        9. TODO: Verify that `status` field of `old primary` client's MasterArbitrationUpdate response is set to `google.rpc.ALREADY_EXISTS`.
-        10. Verify that `election_id` field of `old primary` client's MasterArbitrationUpdate response is set to `new primary` client's election_id.
+        10. TODO: Verify that `election_id` field of `old primary` client's MasterArbitrationUpdate response is set to `new primary` client's election_id.
     *   Replace Primary after Failure